abulka/pipfix/README.md

 ## Discussion

+This tool runs in node.
+Why?
+I didn't want to run python when trying to report on python. :-)

 Some packages e.g. `wxpython` don't work unless you have framework Python installed, which I think means a Python from python.org.
 So what if you have a Python already installed using `brew`?
 Can these python installations co-exist?
 What will the /usr/local/pip point to?

 This is why `pipfix` was created, to analyse and report and then for Python developers to look at the results and give some advice re what will happen if you install a particular python distribution.